revzet77/COP4331C_Group01/artifacts/architecture.md

 # Program Organization

+The architecture for our game consists of a Game Manager that uses coroutines dedicated to starting each round, playing each round, and ending each round, respectively.
+In the first coroutine, player and all objects will be spawned.
+In the second coroutine, player will be playing the actual game, interacting with Non-Player Characters (enemies) and the environment.
+Player input will be received and movement will be updated, along with health of player and enemies.
+In the third coroutine, win/loss state will be determined and displayed to the user.

+The architecture relates to the user stories through each coroutine.
+The first coroutine relates to our gamer wanting an environment with enemies to fight.
+The second coroutine relates to our gamer wanting to move his/her avatar around within the environment and interacting with enemies.
+The third coroutine relates to our gamer wanting to know when he/she has succeeded or failed based on their health and the amount of enemies left.

 You should have a diagram of your high level architecture in this section, along with a description of each component and a table that relates each component to one or more user stories.

 -...